tushar-innovalabs/heroku-buildpack-imagemagick-heif/README.md

 heroku-buildpack-imagemagick-heif
 =================================

 The rise in popularity and use of HEIF/HEIC(High Efficency Image Format) means your project's image processing also needs to be able to handle this format.
 The current default version of imagemagick installed on heroku:16 dynos is 6.8.9.9 and does not support processing heic image files.
 This [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) vendors a version of ImageMagick with HEIF support binaries into your project.
-It is based on https://github.com/retailzipline/heroku-buildpack-imagemagick-heif.
+It is based on several resources including https://github.com/retailzipline/heroku-buildpack-imagemagick-heif.

 The orginal buildpack was created for `heroku-18` stacks but this one was modified to work with [Heroku stack:](https://devcenter.heroku.com/articles/stack) `heroku-16`.